jdalbey/markdown-spreadsheet/README.md

  - Has a "batch" mode (non-interactive) that transforms an input file to HTML output file.

 ## Status
 Under development.
-All features above are implemented but with very little error-checking.
+All features above are implemented but with only basic error-checking.
 There are sparse comments and only basic unit tests.

 ## Usage